 Collagen is a structural protein that forms cartilage, ligaments, tendons, bones and skin.
-Together with elastin and keratin, it’s what gives our skin structure and elasticity.
+Together with elastin and keratin.
+It’s what gives our skin structure and elasticity.

 Almonds, sunflower seeds, spinach, avocado, sweet potato, wheat germ, dark leafy greens, hazelnuts

 It’s also a main antioxidant present on the skin and protects cell membranes from damage by UV rays and environmental toxins.

-Vitamin A and carotenoid rich foods
+Vitamin A and carotenoid-rich foods

 Carrot, squash, dark leafy greens, sweet potato, pumpkin, red pepper, apricot, mango, tomato, peach

-Vitamin A is able to slow down the turnover of skin cells and increase the deposition of collagen, slowing the normal breakdown of your collagen and elastin associated with ageing.
+Vitamin A is able to slow down the turnover of skin cells and increase the deposition of collagen, slowing the normal breakdown of collagen and elastin associated with ageing.
 It can also increase the rate of wound healing and repair cellular structure.

 Whole grains, legumes, nuts, seeds, algae, green leafy vegetables

 Every cell needs protein to maintain its life, including skin cells.
 Main structural proteins of hair, skin and nails, such as collagen, elastin and keratin, all contain different combinations of amino acids.

 Sesame and sunflower seeds, cashews, mushrooms, soya beans, tempeh, chickpeas, lentils, walnuts, leafy greens

-It can also help to activate antioxidants that protect against environmental damage and its peptides can be applied topically to the skin to increase collagen production.
+It can also help to activate antioxidants that protect against environmental damage.
+It peptides can be applied topically to the skin to increase collagen production.

 Banana, oats, raisins, wheat, leeks, green beans, brown rice

-This trace element is necessary for collagen formation, it can help to regenerate tissues and skin, delay the ageing process and it supports the binding of water molecules to cells.
+This trace element is necessary for collagen formation.
+It can help to regenerate tissues and skin, delay the ageing process and it supports the binding of water molecules to cells.

-Zinc containing foods and other nutrients
+Zinc-containing foods and other nutrients

 Whole grains, beans, legumes, cacao, miso, nutritional yeast, broccoli, green beans

 Most of the nutrients mentioned also support the strengthening and growth of hair and nails.
 Essentials are: protein, fatty acids, zinc, vitamins A, C and E, antioxidants, selenium, but also B vitamins and iron.

 Iron is needed for hair follicle growth cycles and for strengthening nails.
-Pair plant-based iron sources (lentils, chickpeas, beans, tofu, cashews, kale and other dark green leafy vegetables, dried apricots and figs, nettle, chia seeds, flaxseeds, hemp seeds, pumpkin seeds, raisins, quinoa) with vitamin C rich foods to aid absorption.
+Pair plant-based iron sources (lentils, chickpeas, beans, tofu, cashews, kale and other dark green leafy vegetables, dried apricots and figs, nettle, chia seeds, flaxseeds, hemp seeds, pumpkin seeds, raisins, quinoa) with vitamin C-rich foods to aid absorption.